huynguyen250896/DrGA/README.md

 # DrGA: cancer driver gene analysis in an automatic manner
 #### I. Introduction
 ---
 DrGA is a novel R package that has been developed based on the idea of our most recent driver gene analysis scheme [here](https://www.nature.com/articles/s41598-020-77318-1).
-Its aim is to wholy automate the analysis process of driver genes at a low investment of time for this process by merging state-of-the-art statistical tools into one.
+It wholly automates the analysis process and attached improve- ments to maximize user experience with the highest convenience.
+In particular, it facilitates users with limited IT backgrounds and rapidly create consistent and reproducible results.
+We describe the usage of the DrGA on driver genes of human breast cancer using a multi-omics dataset.
+Besides, we also provide users with another potential application of DrGA on analyzing genomic biomarkers of a complex disease from other species.

 #### II.
 Understanding the tool and Data Structure
 ---